 Freeman Roofing Corrugate, a time-honoured metal roofing style, has enjoyed enduring popularity in New Zealand for over a century.
 Freeman Roofing Corrugate's remarkable strength, adaptability, ease of handling and installation are key attributes.
 This makes it an exceptionally pragmatic and versatile choice for roofing and walling applications.
 Its classic design harmonises with modern residences, vintage homes, industrial structures, and sheds.
-Additionally, Freeman Roofing Corrugate finds widespread use in residential fencing projects.
-Crafted from high-tensile steel to ensure robustness and impact resistance, it is obtainable in extended lengths and boasts a non-syphoning side lap.
+Additionally, Freeman Roofing Corrugate obtainable in extended lengths and boasts a non-syphoning side lap.
 This feature curtails the potential for moisture transfer between sheets due to capillary action, thereby mitigating the risk of roof seepage.